lebao3105/libtextworker/docs/usage/newgui.md

 In the code above, ```AW_FLAGS``` is an `enum.Flag`-derived class with ```AW_FLAG*``` variable as the flags for "AWonderfulIdea" widget.

 AWonderfulThing: The base skeleton for a widget.
 Default styles and actions.
-Don't need to derive WidgetBase.\__init__.
+Don't need to derive `WidgetBase.__init__`.

-AWonderfulIdea: Derived from a GUI object and WidgetBase, when called it will ask WidgetBase to put itself in a frame, class defined by _Frame property.
-WidgetBase.\__init__ gets ``args`` and ``kwds``, get styles passed by the "w_styles" kwds keyword (default is the Styles attribute), put the widget in a frame (if appalicable), remove the parent widget option from args/kwds, and return modified items.
+AWonderfulIdea: Derived from a GUI object and WidgetBase, when called it will ask WidgetBase to put itself in a frame, class defined by _Frame property. `WidgetBase.__init__` gets ``args`` and ``kwds``, get styles passed by the `w_styles` kwds keyword (default is the `Styles` attribute), put the widget in a frame (if appalicable), remove the parent widget option from `args/kwds`, and return modified items.

 ## What else?

 Remember our flags?
-It's time to use them: all flags are stored in self.Styles, so just check if the desired flag is here:
+It's time to use them: all flags are stored in `self.Styles`, so just check if the desired flag is here:

 ```python
 if AW_SOMETHING in self.Styles: